Global Information Lookup Global Information

 LocationBritish Isles

-William and the Dutch wanted to prevent British military and financial resources being used against them in the Nine Years War, launched by Louis XIV of France in September 1688.
-Devising one of the largest and riskiest military operations in Dutch military history, William landed in Brixham, Devon with 20,000 men on 5 November, and advanced on London.
-As he did so, the Royal Army disintegrated, and James went into exile in France on 23 December.
+Although there was little sign of armed English domestic resistance, both William and the Dutch States General were concerned James would support Louis XIV of France in the Nine Years' War.
+Claiming to be responding to an Invitation asking him to "protect the Protestant religion", William landed in Devon with 20,000 men on 5 November 1688.
+As he advanced on London, James' army disintegrated, and he went into exile in France on 23 December.
 In April 1689, Parliament made William and Mary joint monarchs of England and Ireland.
 A separate but similar Scottish settlement was made in June.

 Cite error: There are <ref group=lower-alpha> tags or {{efn}} templates on this page, but the references will not show without a {{reflist|group=lower-alpha}} template or {{notelist}} template (see the help page).